 Why We Care

-Lake Michigan’s Green Bay represents 7% of the surface area and 1.4% of the volume of Lake Michigan, but it contains 33% of the watershed and receives 33% of the basin’s total nutrient load.
+Lake Michigan’s Green Bay represents 7 percent of the surface area and 1.4 percent of the volume of Lake Michigan, but it contains 33 percent of the watershed and receives 33 percent of the basin’s total nutrient load.
 With a 100-year history of high-nutrient pollution (causing eutrophia, low oxygen, fish kills, harmful algal blooms), the southern portion of the Green Bay behaves like a nutrient and sediment magnet.
 It captures much of the annual runoff of plant and animal particles and nitrogen in its sediments, which quickly become depleted of oxygen (hypoxic) from decay.
 Recent evidence suggests that hypoxia in the lower Green Bay and the Fox River areas may be worsening, along with a potential for more frequent and extensive dead zones and fish kills.

 What We’re Doing

 We are quantifying the linkage between nutrient inputs and hypoxia and developing an assessment of the target levels of abatement needed to meet water quality goals, providing an evaluation of the planning efforts thus promoting successful management.
 The modeling will allow assessment of potential impacts of climate change on the biogeochemical behavior of the bay and on future nutrient loading, which will improve the development of better and more cost-effective management strategies.

 The overall objective of this project is to improve the means to develop successful regulatory and nonregulatory nutrient mitigation strategies, to demonstrate the usefulness and value of nutrient mitigation plans, and to accurately estimate the costs and benefits for improving water quality.